How And When Should Repairs Be Made Before You Close On Your New Home?

 What Is “Replacing”?

 The next term which causes some confusion is replaced.
-The law states that a replacement must “consist of materials or items of quality, value, capacity and performance too, or better then, that existing as of the Effective Date" of the contract.
+The law states that a replacement must “consist of materials or items of quality, value, capacity and performance too, or better than, that existing as of the Effective Date" of the contract.
 Let’s say that the modern stainless steel dishwasher must be replaced.
 The seller cannot replace it with an older, less valuable one that they found at a dent and ding store.
 This is because it wouldn’t be of the same materials and value to the buyer.

 Once necessary repairs and replacements have been identified by both parties, a timeline for those to be completed must be implemented.
 Obviously, most people make closing the deadline for these to be made.